Lightstreamer/Lightstreamer-example-RoundTrip-client-javascript/README.md

 ```
 in `js/lsClient.js` file and change it accordingly.<br>

-The demo are now ready to be launched.
+The demo is now ready to be launched.

 ## See Also